cseshahrukh/Programming-For-Kids/README.md

 ## Technologies Used

 - Django: Backend framework for building the web application.
+- Flask: Backend framework for building the web application.
 - React: Frontend library for creating interactive user interfaces.
 - Docker: Containerization to manage application deployment.
 - PostgreSQL: Database for storing user information and course data.